 This crochet hat size chart includes all sizes by age from preemie baby to adult large.
 It includes three hat lengths to help you adjust crochet hat sizes from caps to beanies and slouchy hats.
-Also included in this chart are the head circumference, the hat circumference, and crown diameter to help you crochet hats that are worked from top-down and vice versa.
+Also included in this chart are the head circumference, the hat circumference, and crown diameter to help you crochet top-down hats as well as bottom up hats.

-It is always best to take exact measurements of the person you are making hats for, but when that’s not possible, this chart can come in handy.
+It is always best to take exact measurements of the person you are making hats for, but when that’s not possible, this hat sizing guide can come in handy.